MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/isv-landing-zone.md

 However, if each of the SaaS products is managed and operated by completely separate platform teams, consider creating separate top-level management groups for each of the SaaS products, such as **SaaS Product-01 Ops** and **SaaS Product-02 Ops**.
 Each product's top-level management group has its own landing zone management group hierarchy, which includes the elements described later in this article.
 This approach is similar to the [testing approach for enterprise-scale landing zones](../enterprise-scale/testing-approach.md#example-scenarios-and-outcomes), but instead of *Contoso* and *Contoso-Canary*, as a SaaS ISV with completely separate products with their own individual platforms, you would have *Contoso-SaaS-Product-01*, *Contoso-SaaS-Product-02*, and *Contoso-SaaS-Product-03*.

 > [!TIP]
 > It's uncommon for one ISV to have more than just a few top-level management groups.
-Often, several products can be combined together due to similiarities in how they're managed and operated.
+Often, several products can be combined together due to similarities in how they're managed and operated.

 ![Diagram that shows top-level management group options with a single management group and separate management groups for each of the SaaS products](./media/isv-landing-zone/isv-top-level-mg.png)